cesmix-mit/PODPotential.jl/README.md

 A fairly direct port of the ML-POD potential originally written in C++ in LAMMPS.
+I try to follow the logic of that code fairly directly, even at the expense of doing things in non-optimal or non-Julian ways.

 Restricted to 3-body currently (likely will only consider 4-body max, ignoring the quadratic descriptors) Not considering environment-dependent descriptors or Gaussian snapshots.